graiola/wolf-setup/README.md

 `./install_docker.sh`

+Note: it could be necessary to restart the computer.

 When docker is ready and running you can pull the docker image from [docker-hub](https://hub.docker.com/):

 + Run `docker pull serger87/wbc:latest` to download the latest image.